nes211/licence-plate/README.md

 Solution:
 <div class="wrap-text">
     Check if all required dependencies are installed and configured correctly.
-    Verify that the database connection settings in application.properties are accurate.
     Review the application logs for detailed error messages to pinpoint the issue.
 </div>

  ### 2. Unable to Authenticate

-Issue: Users are unable to authenticate and receive errors when attempting to log in.
+Issue: Application are unable to authenticate and receive errors when attempting to log in.

 Solution:

-    Ensure that the user is registered.
+    Ensure that the user has Google Cloud API valid key.
-    Ensure that the provided credentials are correct.
+    Ensure that the provided credentials are correct (file and file path).
-    Check the user roles and permissions to ensure proper access control.
+    Ensure thar you have sufficient funds in the Google Vision application account.

 ## 10. Future Improvements
 <div class="wrap-text">